-The Role of the Qualified Intermediary (Accommodator)
+The Role of the Qualified Intermediary

-A professional, experienced, knowledgeable and financially sound Qualified Intermediary ("QI") like Exeter 1031 Exchange Services, LLC, is critical to structuring and completing a successful 1031 Exchange transaction.
+A professional, experienced, knowledgeable and financially safe, sound and secure Qualified Intermediary ("QI") like Exeter 1031 Exchange Services, LLC, is critical to structuring and completing a successful 1031 Exchange transaction.
 Your Qualified Intermediary is responsible for a number of important roles in the administration of a successful 1031 Exchange transaction, including:

-- (1) Preparing the 1031 Exchange legal agreements and related transaction documents to properly structure the 1031 Exchange; and - (2) Receiving, holding and safeguarding your 1031 Exchange funds throughout the transaction; and - (3) Consulting with you and your professional advisors regarding the implementation of your 1031 Exchange transaction to ensure compliance with all applicable Internal Revenue Codes, Treasury Regulations and related Revenue Rulings and Procedures.
+- Preparing the 1031 Exchange agreements and related transaction documents to properly structure the 1031 Exchange; - (2) Receiving, holding and safeguarding your 1031 Exchange funds throughout the transaction in separate, segregated Qualified Trust Accounts; and - (3) Consulting with you and your professional advisors regarding the implementation of your 1031 Exchange transaction to ensure compliance with all applicable Internal Revenue Codes, Treasury Regulations and related Revenue Rulings and Procedures.